Preparing for the Writing Proficiency Exam (WPE)

 Elements of Writing Proficiency

-Your WPR paper, whether for the portfolio or for the timed exam, will be evaluated using The Elements of Writing Proficiency.
+Your Writing Proficiency Requirement (WPR) paper, whether for the portfolio or for the timed exam, will be evaluated using The Elements of Writing Proficiency.
 You should study this information carefully to understand how your essay will be graded.
-You can access a brief version of the Elements, or a long version.
+You can access a brief version of the elements, or a long version.

 Advice on Reading Sets